-4.2.4 Direct and Indirect Effects on the Social Environment

-Similar to Action 1, this action will impact the human environment relative to how much difference in the amount of gray triggerfish allowed to be harvested from the current amount of fish allowed (Preferred Alternative 1, No Action), as fishing behavior is affected.
-However, because gray triggerfish are generally not targeted by either sector, the adverse effects from this action would be expected to be relatively minor.
-The impacts from Preferred Alternative 1 may have the fewest negative impacts as the ACLs and ACTs remain the same.
-As long as these current catch thresholds allow for rebuilding, there should be minimal negative effects, especially given the harvesting behavior discussed before.
-Although there have been in-season AMs closing the fishery in the past, the greatest impacts to fishing behavior would be expected from selection of Alternative 2, which would prohibit the harvest of gray triggerfish until a new assessment is completed.
-Although there may be minimal effects due to the nature of each sector's fishing behavior, the prohibition of landings can be inconvenient causing regulatory discards and/or species switching, which may increase fishing pressure on other reef fish species.
-The various sub-options under Alternative 3 offer both increases and decreases in harvest thresholds.
+Similar to Action 1, indirect social effects may result from this action relative to the difference in the amount of gray triggerfish allowed to be harvested from the current amount of fish allowed (Preferred Alternative 1, No Action).
+Changing the catch levels (ACLs and ACTs) does not affect fishing behavior directly.
+Rather, indirect effects would result from any attending fishing restrictions implemented to constrain harvest to selected catch levels.
+However, because gray triggerfish are generally not targeted by either sector, any adverse effects from this action would be expected to be relatively minor.

+Additional effects would not be expected from retaining Preferred Alternative 1 as the ACLs and ACTs remain the same.
+As long as these current catch thresholds allow for rebuilding, there should be minimal negative effects, although indirect effects may be expected depending on any changes to fishing practices adopted through the remaining actions.
+Although there have been in-season AMs closing the fishery, the greatest negative impacts to fishing behavior would be expected from Alternative 2, which would prohibit the harvest of gray triggerfish until a new assessment is completed.
+Due to the nature of each sector's fishing behavior, the effects from a complete closure of gray triggerfish would not be as great as a complete closure of a popular target species such as red snapper, however, the prohibition of landings would cause an increase in regulatory discards, which is perceived as wasteful by fishermen.
+Further, species switching would likely occur thereby increasing fishing pressure on other reef fish species.

+The sub-options under Alternative 3 offer both increases and decreases in harvest thresholds compared to Preferred Alternative 1.
 Under Alternative 3, Option a, there is a reduction in the ACL and ACT for both sectors.
-This option could have more negative effects than Alternative 1, but fewer than Alternative 2 as fishing could continue but seasons would be shorter.
-Both Alternative 3, Options b and c offer increases in the ACL and ACT for both sectors and would likely have positive social effects in the short term; however, if current landings levels have continued to lead to overfishing then the long-term impacts of choosing higher ACLs and ACTs could likely lead to negative social effects in the future if rebuilding does not occur.
+Primarily for the recreational sector, which has regularly exceeded its ACL (Table 1.2.1), this option could have more negative effects than Alternative 1, but fewer than Alternative 2 as fishing could continue, albeit under more restrictive regulations (Action 3).
+For the commercial sector, the catch levels under Alternative 3, Option a closely approximated commercial landings for 2014-2016, suggesting that additional fishing regulations need not be overly restrictive, resulting in negative indirect effects.
+Both Alternative 3, Options b and c offer increases in the ACL and ACT for both sectors and would likely have positive social effects in the short term.
+However, if current landings levels have allowed the stock to remain overfished, then the long-term impacts of choosing higher ACLs and ACTs would likely lead to negative social effects in the future if rebuilding does not occur.

-4.2.5 Direct and Indirect Effects on the Administrative Environment

-The setting of a ACLs and ACTs is expected to have administrative effects.
-The act of setting the ACLs and ACTs, whether it be 6, 8, 9 or 10 years, is a one-time event, and thus Alternatives 2, 3, 4, and 5 have equivalent though minor direct administrative impacts.
-Preferred Alternative 1, the no-action alternative, is not compliant with the Magnuson Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) requirement to end rebuild the stock.
-Therefore, it will trigger additional administrative actions by the Gulf Council and NMFS to bring gray triggerfish management into compliance.
-Thus, Preferred Alternative 1 has a greater negative effect on the administrative environment than Alternatives 2, 3, 4, and 5, albeit minor.
+Establishing ACLs and ACTs is a one-time event and is not anticipated to have substantial direct or indirect administrative effects regardless of the alternatives (Alternatives 1, 2, and 3 Options a-c).
+All of the alternatives in Action 2 maintain constant ACLs and ACTs throughout the rebuilding periods (2017-2019) or until the next stock assessment.
+Once these ACLs and ACTs are implemented the type of regulations needed to manage the reef fish fishery would remain unchanged regardless of the choice of harvest levels.
+Sector specific catches and effort must be monitored and if the sector specific landings are projected to reach the ACT the fishery would be closed.
+Further, the NMFS' Office of Law Enforcement in cooperation with state agencies would continue to monitor both recreational and commercial landings.
+The Southeast Regional

+Office (SERO) monitors both the recreational and commercial landings in cooperation with the Southeast Fisheries Science Center (SEFSC) and Gulf states to determine if landings are meeting or exceeding the specified ACTs.